 However, Chihuahuas come in a variety of colors, including:

-- Long Haired Deer Head Chihuahua (sometimes in more rare colors)
+- Long Haired Deer Head Chihuahua (sometimes in rarer colors)

 - Black Deer Head Chihuahua